United Community Action Partnership

 Eligibility guidelines ensure that families with the greatest need are identified and enrolled as soon as possible.

-Health and Human Services (HHS) Poverty Guidelines are used to determine income eligibility for participation in Head Start programs.
+Health and Human Services (HHS) Poverty Guidelines are used to determine income eligibility for participation in Early Head Start programs.
 Programs establish selection criteria based on local eligibility factors.

-A child is eligible if:
+An expectant family or child is eligible if:

 - The family's income is equal to or below the poverty line; or